-When you travel, some of the most memorable moments are the unplanned ones, and this is precisely what happened when I was in Isfahan last May.
+When you travel, some of the most memorable moments are the unplanned ones, and this is precisely what happened during my first visit to Isfahan in May 2014.

-After visiting the beautiful Armenian Valk cathedral (to which I’ll be devoting a whole post), on our way back to the more central Imam Square, my friend and I couldn’t help being attracted by the quaint entrance of a small cafeteria, Firouz Sherbat cafe, cozy, old-fashioned and carefully decorated in the smallest detail.
+After visiting the beautiful Armenian Valk Cathedral, on our way back to the more central Imam Square, my friend and I couldn’t help being attracted by the quaint entrance of a small cafeteria, Firouz Sherbat cafe, cozy, old-fashioned and carefully decorated in the smallest detail.

 Since it’s an Armenian district, and clearly that was an Armenian cafe, the only shops allowed to sell alcohol in Iran, and since my friend Madi was convinced that Sharbat was an alcoholic drink, she started meticulously warning me about the debauched afternoon we were about to have.
 Nevertheless, we didn’t resist, the facade was pretty and the door, shrewdly left ajar, quickly lured us in.